-This website is designed to help you find some of the best secured homeowner and unsecured personal loan offers on the Internet.
+This website is designed to help you find some of the best personal loan offers available.

-In recent years competition in the UK loans market has become more fierce with lenders fighting each other to appear at the top of the best buy tables.
-Not so long ago rates of around 15% were commonplace, today rates around 6% are the norm.
+In recent months competition in the UK loans market has become fierce with lenders fighting each other to appear at the top of the best buy tables.
+Not so long ago rates of around 7% were commonplace, today rates as low as 4.5% can be found.
+Use the compare facility to find the cheapest deals.

 Most of us at some stage in our lives will need to borrow money.
 Quite often the unexpected happens and we need to find funds to pay for something we haven't budgeted for.
 Perhaps your car needs some expensive repairs or you need to buy a new one, or maybe your boiler has broken and needs replacing.
 Whatever the reason, the golden rule of borrowing is to shop around before signing up.